utshomax/postman-docs/src/pages/docs/postman-flows/tutorials/running-requests-in-sequence.md

 1. **Connect the send events**

-   Select the dot (success output) of the source block and connect it to the send input of the target block in the order you want the requests to execute.
+   Select the port (success output) of the source block and connect it to the send input of the target block in the order you want the requests to execute.

    <img src="https://assets.postman.com/postman-docs/v10/flows-select-requests-v10-1.gif" alt="Select requests" fetchpriority="low" loading="lazy" />